Meet the Singing River Health System Foundation Board of Directors.

 Laura first joined Singing River Health System as a nurse in 2005, working in the ER and then later the MICU.
 In 2009, she changed roles and began addressing the health needs in Jackson County by collaborating with local community leaders through her role as coordinator and manager for Singing River Health System’s Community Benefit Department.
 Laura played a key role in Singing River Health System’s partnership with Let’s Go!
 Gulf Coast as an inaugural board member of the MS Gulf Coast Youth Health Coalition.
 In 2015, Laura was recognized as one of the Top 10 Business Leaders Under 40 by the Mississippi Gulf Coast Chamber of Commerce.

 Laura earned a bachelor’s degree and master’s degree from the University of South Alabama.
-She resides in Ocean Springs with her husband, Tommy and their three children.
+She and her husband Tommy reside in Ocean Springs with their three children.

 President – Lujean Trumble

 Lujean Trumble is the Business Manager for Singing River Radiology Group in Pascagoula.
 She has served in this capacity for over 30 years.
 She also worked at Singing River Hospital in the Business Office for seven years.

 Lujean graduated from Central High School in Tulsa, OK.
 After graduating high school, she worked for St. John’s Hospital.
 Because of her husband’s service in the United States Air Force, she has worked in Nebraska, California and Germany.